bin456789/reinstall/README.en.md

 #### Method 1: Let the Script Automatically Search for ISO

-- The script will search for ISOs from <https://massgrave.dev/genuine-installation-media>, a site that collects official ISOs.
+- The script will search for ISOs from <https://massgrave.dev/genuine-installation-media> and <https://ntriver.org/download-windows-office>, sites that collect official ISOs.
-- Only supports ISOs searching for Windows 10, 11, Server 2019, 2022, 2025.
+- Only supports ISOs searching for Windows 8.x, 10, 11, Server 2019, 2022, 2025.

 ```bash
 bash reinstall.sh windows \